firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 We use :class:`~pyop2.ir.ast_base.Symbol` instead of :func:`~pyop2.ir.ast_base.c_sym`,  when ``edge_weight`` accesses a specific element using the iteration variable ``i``.
-This is fundamental to allow the IR engine performing many kind of transformations involving the kernel's iteration space(s).
+This is fundamental to allow the IR engine to perform many kind of transformations involving the kernel's iteration space(s).
 Finally, the signature of the function is constructed using the :class:`~pyop2.ir.ast_base.FunDecl`.